kalabakas1/MPE/Documentation/BlackFriday2019.md

 * Static files - scripts, stylesheets, icons etc.
 * Execute product import flow (not a small flow btw.)
 * Return responses for about ten different web-sites and APIs
+* Misuse the SQL database while doing all the other stuff

 It had to do it all, and then some (I didn't even map all its responsibilities).
 But this were one of the things that needed to change - it should only be responsible for serving calculated requests to the client.
 Not dealing with tons of stuff that takes resources away from serving the visitor.